otacke/timetray/README.md

-# timetray
+# TimeTray
+TimeTray displays the calender week in a system tray -- a feature that Windows still lacks in 2016.

+## Install/Usage
+If you don't use the "Download ZIP" option but only want to download _TimeTray.jar_, **don't right-click it in the list (!) but left-click on it and get the "RAW" version**!

+Just make sure that you're running a Java Runtime Environment (e. g. the [JRE from Oracle](http://www.java.com/en/download/ "Oracle")), and put _TimeTray.jar_ into your autostart folder, crontab, whatever...

+## Screenshot
+![timetray](https://github.com/otacke/timetray/blob/master/timetray.png "timetray")

+## Additional Information
 TimeTray is a very simple program that I originally hacked on one day for a former colleague of mine many years ago.
 It displays the calender week in a system tray -- a feature that Windows still lacks in 2016.
 Since TimeTray is written in Java, it can run on other operating systems as well, e.g. Linux or MacOS.

-If you don't use the "Download ZIP" option but only want to download TimeTray.jar, don't right-click it in the list (!) but left-click on it and get the "RAW" version!

-Just make sure that you're running a Java Runtime Environment (e. g. the JRE from [Oracle](http://www.java.com/en/download/ "Oracle")), and put TimeTray.jar into your autostart folder, crontab, whatever...

-## screenshot
-![timetray](https://github.com/otacke/timetray/blob/master/timetray.png "timetray")

-## to be done
 TimeTray is totally working -- I hope ;-) I cannot test it on Windows because I don't use Windows.
 Anyway, allowing to set (and save) some parameters would be useful:

 * the tray icon's background color